cobalthq/cobalt-api-docs/versions/v2/content/authentication.md

   the `ApiToken` label.
 - Close the Available Authorizations dialog box.

-Most (but not all) API calls are scoped to a specific organization.
-This is done via the `X-Org-Token` header.
-Any operations that require this will have that header as a required field.
+Most API calls are scoped to a specific organization, with the `X-Org-Token` header.
+We include that header, as needed, in our API calls.

 To see which organizations you belong to: